South Central Child Advocacy Center of West Plains

 |Blanket Materials & Sizes|

 We accept blankets that are knitted, crocheted, quilted made out of cotton, cotton-blend fabrics, flannel, acrylic yarn and fleece.
 Kid friendly colors and designs work well.
 Solids are also fine.
 We can't use wool or wool blends to due possibly allergy issues.
 Blankets need to be made in a smoke-free environment.Blanket sizes that we accept are 30" square and larger.
 Fleece should be width of fabric (60") by 1.5 yards.
+We cannot use the double fleece blankets for this area of Missouri.
+Single layered is preferred.
+There is a simple No-Sew Fleece pattern at www.projectlinus.org that you can access.
+Make a nice edge and allows 2-4 people to work on the same piece of fleece.
 Crocheted and knit afghans need to be of a tight, closed pattern and not lacy or loopy.
 We don't want the blankets to catch on medical equipment.

 Our chapter makes and donates weighted blankets for special needs/autistic spectrum issues.
 Two pieces of 36"x WOF(width of fabric)and 2.5 yards of velcro along with 12 sheets or flannel blankets makes a weighted blanket.
 St. John's Laundry graciously donates their 'rag-out' sheets and bath blankets to this cause.
 We thank them for their generosity.
 Need a blanket?
 Contact me.
 We do request a donation for this service.
-We have made and donated 826 weighted blankets since chapter began in 2008.
+We have made 2,101 weighted blankets since our chapter began in 2008.

 |PROJECT LINUS-SPRINGFIELD/BRANSON AREA MISSOURI|